Childcare in the Netherlands

 What kinds of childcare are available in the Netherlands?

-I am a looking for a day care centre for my children.
+I am looking for a day care centre for my children.
 Can you suggest some day care centres for me?

 How much does day care cost and can I get help with its cost?